lyie28/lyie28/README.md

 - 👋 Hi, I’m Laura
 - 👀 I’m interested in cybersecurity and green technologies
-- 🌱 I’m currently a student at 42, which covers a range of programming and networks topics
+- 🌱 I’m currently a student at 42 Paris.
+The syllabus we're following covers a range of programming and networks topics
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can contact me on Twitter (@laura_yie), LinkedIn (Laura Yie) or, for 42 students, via the 42 Discord or Slack (search for lyie).

 <!---